wistia/wistia-open-docs/_posts/stats-api.md

 category: For Developers
 title: Stats API
 description: Learn how to access your stats via our API.
+post_intro: "<p>Ever looked at your Wistia heatmaps and wished you could show them to other people with ease?
+Ever looked at your Wistia heatmaps and wished that they were built out of purple cats instead of red, yellow, and green bars?</p><p>Want to figure out which of your Wistia videos your users have already viewed and recommend them ones they haven't so they don't get bored?</p><p>Want to make sure you purposely recommend the same videos repeatedly until they're annoyed enough to convert?</p><p>Look no further, developers: <strong>the Wistia Stats API has you covered</strong>.</p>"
 ---

-Ever looked at your Wistia heatmaps and wished you could show them to other people with ease?
-Ever looked at your Wistia heatmaps and wished that they were built out of purple cats instead of red, yellow, and green bars?
-Want to figure out which of your Wistia videos your users have already viewed and recommend them ones they haven't so they don't get bored?
-Want to make sure you purposely recommend the same videos repeatedly until they're annoyed enough to convert?
-Look no further, developers: the Wistia Stats API has you covered.

 ## Account